KhanInformatics/ResumeMark/README.md

 On [GMC GP Register](https://www.gmc-uk.org/doctors/7278705)  <br>
 [Email](mailto:mik786@outlook.com) / [Website](https://khaninformatics.github.io/ResumeMark/) / [LinkedIn](https://www.linkedin.com/in/imran-khan-6342bb167/) / [GitHub](https://github.com/KhanInformatics/)

-I am General Practitioner with a demonstrated history of working in the health care industry.
-Skilled in clinical Informatics, systems engineering, primary care healthcare Information Technology (HIT) and clinical safety.
+I am a General Practitioner with a demonstrated history of working in the health care industry.
+Skilled in clinical informatics, systems engineering, primary care healthcare information technology (HIT) and clinical safety.
 <br>
 <br>
-I am qualified clinical safety officer and have a specialist interest in clinical safety and information governance.
+I am a qualified clinical safety officer and have a specialist interest in clinical safety and information governance.
 I have experience of both the DCB0129, DCB0160 and other clinical safety and risk management processes.
 I am currently a clinical safety officer within the Berkshire, Oxfordshire and Buckinghamshire ICB.
 <br>
 <br>
-I also have a working and academic background in computer systems with PhD in Computer Science.
+I also have a working and academic background in computer systems with a PhD in Computer Science.
 <br>